mccright/rand-notes/Preparing-for-retirement.md

 |$150,000 | $1,500,000 | $2,250,000 | $3,000,000 | $3,750,000|

 For many, a material component of your retirement readiness equation is your spending behaviors.
 As of Q1 2022 America's household debt is around a staggering [$15.84 trillion](https://www.newyorkfed.org/microeconomics/hhdc.html).
 By October 2023, Cora Lewis (Associated Press) [reported](https://apnews.com/article/inflation-debt-poll-personal-finance-economy-dd4c88e2076d1fd3f85c51fb8992583b) that "about 2 in 3 Americans say their household expenses have risen over the last year, but only about 1 in 4 say their income has increased in the same period, according to a new poll from The Associated Press-NORC Center for Public Affairs Research."
 She added that "About 8 in 10 Americans say their overall household debt is higher or about the same as it was a year ago.
 About half say they currently have credit card debt, 4 in 10 are dealing with auto loans, and about 1 in 4 have medical debt.
 Just 15% say their household savings have increased over the last year."
 Inflation, debt and savings are key facets of individual and family money management.

+Some are unable to get started on that savings journey.
+A [2024 AARP survey](https://press.aarp.org/2024-4-24-New-AARP-Survey-1-in-5-Americans-Ages-50-Have-No-Retirement-Savings) found that "20% of adults ages 50+ have no retirement savings, and more than half (61%) are worried they will not have enough money to support them in retirement."

+The "*data*" on retirement savings varies materially.
+In May 2024 [Deposit Accounts](https://www.depositaccounts.com/blog/retirement-years-study.html) said that "The average retirement account savings for those ages 65 to 74 is $609,230."

 After analyzing data from 4,588 online interviews, researchers published in the [2024 Planning & Progress Study](https://news.northwesternmutual.com/planning-and-progress-study-2024) that they found "there are large gaps between what people think they’ll need to retire and what they’ve saved to date:"
 |Research Finding|All |Gen Z |Millennials |Gen X |Boomers+ |HNW ($1M+) |